 A ban on revenue-sharing arrangements.
-A school may not enter into a revenuesharing arrangement with any lender.
-A revenue-sharing arrangement is defined as any arrangement between a school and a lender that provides or issues a FFELP or private education loan to a student or the family of a student attending the school under which the lender makes Title IV loans to students attending the school (or to the families of those students), where the school recommends the lender or the loan products of the lender and, in exchange, the lender pays a fee or provides other material benefits, including revenue or profit-sharing, to the school or to-its officers, employees, or agents.
+A school may not enter into a revenue-sharing arrangement with any lender.
+A revenue-sharing arrangement is defined as any arrangement between a school and a lender that provides or issues a FFELP or private education loan to a student or the family of a student attending the school under which the lender makes Title IV loans to students attending the school (or to the families of those students), where the school recommends the lender or the loan products of the lender and, in exchange, the lender pays a fee or provides other material benefits, including revenue or profit-sharing, to the school or to the school or to school or to school or to a students.